linkorb/transip-php/README.md

 ## What is it?

-This is an unofficial repository, mirroring the TransIP PHP library
+This is a repo mirroring the TransIP PHP library

 ## Benefits:

-* A direct mirror of the library, available through git
+* A direct mirror of the library, available through Git
-* Made composer-ready, simply add `linkorb/transip-php`
+* Made composer-ready, simply add `linkorb/transip-php` to your composer.json file
 * Stripped the examples to keep it small

 The original library, including examples, can be downloaded from: http://www.transip.nl/api